Information technology in India: Kolkata

-Kolkata is one of the major and the biggest IT hub of East India.
+Kolkata (Greater) is one of the major and the biggest IT hub of East India.
+Most of the IT parks and offices are located at New Town and Bidhannagar.
+Salt Lake Electronics Complex in Salt Lake Sector-V is India's first fully integrated Electronics Complex.
 As of 2020, The IT sector employs more than 200,000 people directly.
-Total export from IT sector was estimated at ₹22,897 crore in 2018-19.
+Total export from IT sector was estimated at ₹25,918 crore in 2021–22.
+In 2022, Kolkata generated 20,000 direct jobs in just 6 months, which is an all-time high for IT industry in East India.